lisp-mirror/clcon/doc/INSTALL.md

 ```
 - good version of clcon itself, put it where convenient.
 No "installation" procedure exists yet.

-### Choose if you want to try oduvanchik's backend
-Oduvanchik's backend enables a lisp mode.
-It is not documented yet
-so it is unlikey you'll be able to run it.
-But if you want to give
-it a try, you should load and install dependencies, part 2.

-### Load and install dependencies, part 2
-(Only if you choose to try lisp mode)
 - put fresh version of [oduvanchik](https://bitbucket.org/budden/oduvanchik) under local-projects directory of quicklisp.
 E.g. (Linux)
   ```
   cd ~/quicklisp/local-projects